helmetjs/helmet/README.md

 xFrame is a lot more straight forward than CSP.
 It has three modes.
 DENY, SAMEORIGIN, ALLOW-FROM.
 If your app does not need to be framed (and most don't) you can use the default DENY.

-Here is an example or both SAMEORIGIN and ALLOW-FROM
+Here is an example for both SAMEORIGIN and ALLOW-FROM

 ```javascript
 helmet.xframe('sameorigin');